3mdeb/news-and-ideas/post.md

   40007f:	eb fa                	jmp    40007b <loop>
 ```

-Disassembly shows whole address, but when we look at machine
+Disassembly shows whole address, but when we look at the machine
 codes, jump takes only two bytes so it can't be absolute
 address.
 0xEB encodes relative jump and another byte is 8-bit
 signed offset coded so that highest bit means -0x81 instead